Chetan941/potato-leaf-disease-detection/README.md

 ________________________________________________________
 🚀 Features

-Deep Learning-Based: Uses a CNN model trained on plant disease datasets.
+Deep Learning Based: Uses a CNN model trained on plant disease datasets.

 Real-Time Image Classification: Upload a leaf image and get instant predictions.

 User-Friendly Web App: Built using Streamlit for a simple and interactive experience.

 Optimized for CPU Inference: Runs efficiently without requiring a high-end GPU.

-Scalable: Can be expanded to detect diseases in other plants.
 ________________________________________________________
 🛠️ Tech Stack